 - Squamous Cell Lung Cancer - This originates in the center of the lungs, more precisely in the cells that line the bronchial tubes.

 - Large-Cell Undifferentiated Carcinoma - Tumors that do not belong to either of the above two types are named this.
 It accounts for about 5 % of non-small cell lung cancers.

 What Are the Treatment Options for Lung Cancer?

 If the specialist suspects lung cancer, a biopsy will be performed.
 Here a tissue sample from the lung growth will be obtained through needle biopsy, bronchoscopy, or surgery.
 The cells are then examined for cancerous changes, and the tumor will be typed and staged.

-All cancer patients at MSKCC are offered compassionate and personalized care from their experts.
+All cancer patients at MSK are offered compassionate and personalized care from their experts.
 Specialists experienced in surgery, chemotherapy, radiation therapy, rehabilitation, and maintaining the quality of life will work closely to develop a customized treatment plan to ensure the best outcome possible.
-Surgeons at MSKCC perform more than 1,200 surgeries for lung cancer every year, with the lowest complication rates.
-Patients benefit from new chemotherapy drugs through thousands of ongoing clinical trials at MSKCC.
+Surgeons at MSK perform more than 1,200 surgeries for lung cancer every year, with the lowest complication rates.
+Patients benefit from new chemotherapy drugs through thousands of ongoing clinical trials at MSK.